By Christine Fitzgerald, Regional Director of Nutrition

 So what can you do to protect yourself from the dangers of lectins?
 Be more aware of what you eat and remove lectins from your diet.
 Here are some suggestions to help you out:

-• Peel your veggies — Lectins are concentrated in the leaves, peels, and seeds of plants.
+- Peel your veggies — Lectins are concentrated in plants’ leaves, peels, and seeds.
 Simply peeling and deseeding vegetables (like tomatoes and peppers) reduces their lectin content.

-• Buy grass-fed finished meats — Buying corn-fed meats, or even grass-fed meats where the cow is still fed corn and soy, leads to lectin transference into us.
-Grass-fed finished meats are like the pasture-raised chickens: the animal is on green pastures all day with no added lectin-containing feed.
+- Buy grass-fed finished meats — Buying corn-fed meats, or even grass-fed meats where the cow is still fed corn and soy, leads to lectin transference into us.
+Grass-fed finished meats are like pasture-raised chickens: the animal is on green pastures all day with no added lectin-containing feed.

 Lectin-free diets or seriously reduced lectin consumption is a prescription for health for all, young and old, food allergic or not.
-It’s about preparing our foods in a way so that we can absorb nutrients, keep inflammation at bay, and age optimally.
+It’s about preparing our foods so that we can absorb nutrients, keep inflammation at bay, and age optimally.

 Christine Fitzgerald is a two-time published author, a certified nutritionist, and holds a Master’s in Nutrition.
 Christine specializes in hormone education, testing, and balance; weight management; athletic performance; and recovery.
 She holds quarterly nutrition seminars across all ClubSport clubs.